 Suspension issues can really take the fun out of truck camping.
-Things like rear sag and porpoising to sway and bumps from uneven roads can be a real drag.
-Unfortunately, correctly matching your camper with your truck doesn’t guarantee a quality, stress-free ride.
+These issues include sway, rear sag, porpoising, and jarring bumps from uneven roads.
+Unfortunately, correctly matching your camper with your truck—important as it is—doesn’t guarantee a quality, stress-free ride.
 This is because a truck camper can create all kinds of issues regardless of whether its under or over your truck’s GVWR.
 There’s no doubt about it.
 Correctly matching a truck camper with a truck is just phase one—phase two is getting the ride of the truck and truck camper camper combo just right.
 One of the better engineered products that addresses these annoying, potentially damaging suspension issues is a product called the SumoSpring, a product made by SuperSprings, an American company based out of Carpinteria, California.

 The SumoSpring is a hybrid, a revolutionary suspension product that performs several important functions rather than just one.
 On one hand the SumoSpring works like a standard bump stop, on the other hand like an air spring or air bag.
 Unlike an air bag, however, the SumoSpring doesn’t require compressed air to work.
 Instead, the air found in each SumoSpring is contained within the rubber compound itself, which consists of a proprietary closed-cell micro-cellular urethane.
 This durable, “closed cell” construction results in a ride that is less harsh on the road than standard rubber bump stops, yet smooths out the “rough edges” of travel like a good set of air bags.
 If you’ve ever encountered a surprise hole or bump in the road or an unusually rough railroad crossing, you know how important this feature can be.